 Today this 22,000 original mile, unrestored, original paint Mk.1 Sunbeam Tiger certainly ranks as the finest of its type.
 Its ownership history, with 49 years in the care of its meticulous original owner, is second to none.
 It is also fully serviced, sorted, and ready to drive and enjoy with substantial service records to document its level of preparation.
 In operation, the doors “click” shut with the lightest touch, the engine starts on the slightest bump of the key and is whisper quiet with that classic Tiger burble out of its factory dual exhaust, its Toploader 4 speed and factory shifter have the crisp “click-click” engagement you’d expect from components just barely broken in, and its chassis, power brakes, and rack and pinion steering all perform in such a way that anybody who has experienced a not-so-good Tiger would go “Ah-Ha!
 This is what a Tiger should be.”
 It just has a feel and a magical quality no restored car can duplicate.

 In the world of Tigers it is without question that “Charlie’s Tiger” is one example that is truly special.
 Worthy of the finest collection of sports cars, it stands ready to offer many more decades of Ford-powered enjoyment, as well as a benchmark for Tiger originality.
-Or maybe even the start of a trip of a lifetime for its next lucky owner?

 - Year: 1965

 - Exterior Color: Red